 What does this incident reveal about freedom in Australia today?
 Well, clearly ‘some are freer than others’ to express their views.
+For example, the homosexual lobby clearly want more than tolerance.
+In their pursuit of absolute legitimacy they want suppression of anyone who disagrees with them.
+And laws regarding freedom in Australia are configured by inept lawmakers to ensure this occurs.
+Christians or other religious groups in Australia are tolerant of homosexuality in the public space.
+Though they disagree with it’s promotion, they do not advocate for persecution of homosexuals.
+The failure of the media to pursue this inconsistency is astounding, alienating much of the general community and it demonstrates their moral bankruptcy.
 Australians are subject to an unrelenting and unrestrained ‘Godless’ chatter from the media and their politicians, including their public broadcaster.
-Australians are increasingly subject to advertising from commercial interests, including that paragon of virtue, the airline QANTAS.
+And they are increasingly subject to advertising from commercial interests, including that paragon of virtue, the airline QANTAS.

 Under it’s C.E.O Alan Joyce there is no tolerance for any negative comments regarding homosexuality.
-To believe there is no pressure on the Australian Rugby Union by QANTAS to maintain a ‘homosexual inclusive’ culture is foolish.
-Yet the hypocrisy of QANTAS is breathtaking with it’s partnership with overseas airlines from countries which outlaw homosexuality, imprison or even kill homosexuals.
+To believe there is no pressure on the Australian Rugby Union by QANTAS to maintain a ‘homosexual inclusive’ culture at the expense of any opposition, and at any cost is foolish.
+Australia will lose its best Rugby player at the intolerant altar of the homosexual lobby.
+The hypocrisy of QANTAS is breathtaking with it’s partnership with overseas airlines from countries which outlaw homosexuality, imprison or even kill homosexuals.
 Mr Folau has never advocated the mistreatment of homosexuals yet it is he and not Mr Joyce or the head of the ARU, Raelene Castle, who are losing their jobs.

 There is a clear double-standard here as well.
 Rugby Australia and Qantas are free to promote their political beliefs about LGBTIQ issues, but Mr Folau is not free to express his Christian identity.
 Many of the cultural engineers in the media, including some current and ex-Rugby players on the pay-roll, claim that players should be immunised from the destructive or corrosive beliefs of their teammates.
 Yet Rugby players are frequently required to stand up for political causes to improve the political respectability of Rugby Administrations, such as the All Blacks recent “Diversity is Strength” campaign in which players are associated with rainbow jerseys.